 Something doesn’t seem to have changed with bingo is the clear gender preference, with statistics reporting that 80% of bingo players are women.
 However, it appears most of this could be down to the lack of focus bingo brands have on targeting the male audience.

-According to Simon Jones, who has rebranded one of the UK’s most popular bingo sites, marketing is one of the main reasons bingo is failing to attract more male players: “All these pink websites, and TV ads with women shouting bingo at their laptops while the husband goes out to work are hardly going to change anyone’s opinion on who online bingo is really for.
+According to Simon Jones, who has rebranded one of the UK’s most popular bingo sites, marketing is one of the main reasons bingo is failing to attract more male players.
+“All these pink websites and TV ads with women shouting bingo at their laptops are hardly going to change anyone’s opinion on who online bingo is really for.

 He continued: Plus in daytime TV there are lots of programmes sponsored by bingo sites, and these all tend to be female-oriented shows such as Loose Women and Home and Away”.